Z-Kiss/PyChemist/README.md

     - You can add Ingredients to the Potion until reaching 5 of it.
       When you reach 5 ingredient your potion is done.

+##### _**Register Recipe**_

+    - After the fifth ingredient if there is a Recipe with the same ingredient, if it is, it will connect the Recipe to the potion.
+Otherwise if there is no Recipe that contains the same ingredients, the Recipe shown and you can name it.

+##### _**Original Potions**_

+    - If there was Recipe that had the same Ingredients as the Potion, then the potion Original field became False.
+      Otherwise it will became True showing that Potion was the first created by those Ingredients

 ### **Future plans**

-  - Implememnt Feature about Recipes:
-    After adding the fifth ingredient, the app will check if there is any Recipe with the same ingredients(order not count atm) If there is none, your potion will be a Original one and you can name the Recipe
-  - Add Ingridients
+  - Deepen "Game" logic
+        - Ingredients will have cost
+        - Random Ingredient spawn by "Trader"
+        - You can Sell Potions
-  - Add scoring system, to feel the accomplishment :D
+  - Add scoring system, to feel the accomplishment
   - Better design
   - Optimalize
   - Make code cleaner